Codecademy/docs/content/general/concepts/what-is-server-side-rendering/what-is-server-side-rendering.md

 ## Why Server-side Rendering is Important

-- When the content is rendered on the server, the time required for downloading, parsing, and executing the javascript code is reduced.
-Thus ensuring fast load time of the web page.
+- When content is rendered on a server, the time required for downloading, parsing, and executing JavaScript code is reduced.
+This will ensure fast load times for web pages.

 - Server-side rendering helps in improving SEO by pre-rendering the page.
 Thus search engine crawlers can easily read the generated HTML file.
 While in client-side rendering crawlers read an empty HTML file with links to javascript, which reduces the search ranking of the webpage.
 Fast loading of the server-side rendered webpage also helps the site to rank higher in search results.